This page may contain affiliate links. Learn More.

 Cooking with kids does not have to be super difficult.
 This fun fruit kabob recipe can help kids get in the kitchen while still being easy for you!
+It just takes a little planning to learn how to teach kids cooking classes.

 Every year at Little Sprouts, we make a cookbook as a Christmas gift for the daycare parents.
 Click here if you want to find out more about how I do it.
 It is full of fun recipes the kids enjoy making that are not too complicated.
 It also has pictures of the kids cooking and eating the food so it’s a fun keepsake for the parents.

 Cooking with kids is fun and it teaches them math, science, and pre-reading skills, plus it gives them fine motor and sensory stimulation.
 And cooking healthy foods with kids helps them to become familiar with the foods and gives them more interest in trying something they haven’t tried or liked before.
+And there are a few tips that can help you get your child to eat healthier, check them out here.

 Fun and healthy fruit kabobs are a cinch to make and the kids LOVE making AND eating them.
 Any time we make a recipe, I print it on a piece of paper and tape it to the wall next to the table.